bayleedev/promise-princess/readme.md

 This is a *very* basic assertion library.
 It mirrors how `console.assert` works, but I made my own so I can do some special introspection for this workshop.

+⚠️ You do not need to modify any `assert` statements for any of these exercises.⚠️

 It takes 2 arguments: